NEWS

 NEW YORK - SEPTEMBER 29: Actor Robert De Niro, his wife Grace Hightower and his son Raphael DeNiro attend the cocktail party for the 5th Annual Directors Guild Of America Honors at the Waldorf Astoria Hotel September 29, 2004, in New York City.
 (Photo by Evan Agostini/Getty Images)

-De Niro went on to date Toukie Smith.
-They had two children—Aaron Kendrick De Niro and Julian Henry De Niro.
-They dated for a few years before splitting up in 1995.
-He then married actor and philanthropist, Grace Hightower, in 1997 and welcomed Elliot De Niro, in 1998 and Helen De Niro, in 2011.
-Robert De Niro was married to Hightower for over 20 years before the pair got divorced in 2018.
-He said it's not easy to raise children, especially as they grow older.
-“Sometimes you’re the last person they want to deal with.
-It’s like when you walk your kids to school, and they get older and they don’t want to hold your hand or kiss you goodbye,” he told PEOPLE.
+In 1997, De Niro married actor and philanthropist Grace Hightower.
+They welcomed their son Elliot in 1998 and their daughter Helen in 2011.
+The couple remained together for over 20 years before divorcing in 2018.
+Reflecting on the challenges of parenting, especially as children grow older, De Niro noted, “Sometimes you’re the last person they want to deal with.
+It’s like when you walk your kids to school, and they get older and they don’t want to hold your hand or kiss you goodbye,” he shared with PEOPLE.

 CANNES, FRANCE - MAY 14: Jury President Robert De Niro (L) and his wife Grace Hightower attend the "Pirates of the Caribbean: On Stranger Tides" premiere at the Palais des Festivals during the 64th Cannes Film Festival on May 14, 2011, in Cannes, France.
 (Photo by Andreas Rentz/Getty Images)